z4kn4fein/stashbox/docs/docs/guides/scopes.md

 <div>

 ### Async disposal
-As either the container and its scopes are implementing the `IAsyncDisposable` interface, you have the option to dispose them asynchronously when they are used in an `async` context.
+As the container and its scopes implement the `IAsyncDisposable` interface, you can dispose them asynchronously when they are used in an `async` context.

-Calling `DisposeAsync` disposes both `IDisposable` and `IAsyncDisposable` instances; however, calling `Dispose` only disposes the `IDisposable` instances.
+Calling `DisposeAsync` disposes both `IDisposable` and `IAsyncDisposable` instances; however, calling `Dispose` only disposes `IDisposable` instances.

 </div>
 <div>